-This method is currently broken between Pacemaker 0.6.x and 1.0.x
+This method is currently broken between Pacemaker 0.6.x and 1.0.x.

-Measures have been put into place to ensure rolling upgrades always work for versions after 1.0.0 If there is sufficient demand, the work to repair 0.6 -> 1.0 compatibility will be carried out.
-Otherwise, please try one of the other upgrade strategies.
+Measures have been put into place to ensure rolling upgrades always work for versions after 1.0.0.
+Please try one of the other upgrade strategies.
 Detach/Reattach is a particularly good option for most people.